6r1d/Arduino_archive/STM32_F1_Blue_Pill/USB_MIDI_MINIMAL/README.md

 Then `setProductString` sets the device name you will see in your [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) application, MIDI keyboard, etc.

-If your LED should be inverted, flip the value of `led_base_state`.
+If your LED should be inverted, flip the value of `led_base_state` variable.

-Firmware has a size of 20892 bytes in my case.
+Firmware has a size of `20892` bytes in my case.

 ## Writing a firmware